ameerwasi001/MagnetScript/README.md

 𝗶𝗺𝗮𝗴𝗲_𝘀𝗵𝗼𝘄(), this basically takes your image and shows it with required argument image and optional argumets cmap, interpolation, alpha, vmin, vmax, filter_radius, figsize, title.

 # Additional simplifications
-This is based on following libraries numpy<br/>
+This is based on following libraries<br/>
+numpy<br/>
 scipy<br/>
 magpylib<br/>